Delta Music Institute

-For best performance with external drives and using Avid’s Pro Tools, we suggest having a Firewire 800 external hard drive.
-Please note that new MacBook Pro models come equipped with Thunderbolt connectivity instead of Firewire.
-In these cases you will need a Thunderbolt to Firewire adapter (see above for link).
+For best performance with external drives and using Avid’s Pro Tools, we suggest having a either a USB 3.0, Thunderbolt 2 or Thunderbolt 3 external hard drive.
+Please note that new MacBook Pro models come equipped with Thunderbolt connectivity instead of USB.
+In these cases you will need a USB-C to USB adapter (see above for link).

 We recommend Glyph (https://www.glyphtech.com/all-products.html) or G-Tech (http://www.g-technology.com/products) hard drives with a minimum of 500GB capacity.
-Please note it is best practice to backup your data.
-Please consider having an additional drive/location for backup of data.
-For example, making use of OSX Time Machine.
+Please note it is best practices to backup your data.
+Please consider having an additional drive/location for backup of data (ex., using OSX Time Machine).

 Students may use any number of stereo headphones for work in the DMI studios/labs and at home.
 However, please note the following recommended models for your use as you move into the advanced audio production courses.
 (Organized by price low to high)